River Morar: Course

-The River Morar is the boundary between the parishes of Glenelg (to the north) and Arisaig and Moidart (to the south).
+Below the road bridge, the river channel is flanked by white sandy beaches at low tide, known as the Silver Sands of Morar.
+The River Morar forms the boundary between the parishes of Glenelg, to the north, and Arisaig and Moidart, to the south.

 Falls of Morar

 As the River Morar crosses over the rock bar at the end of the loch it forms a series of waterfalls known as the Falls of Morar.